 Flat-size mailpieces must be uniformly thick so that any bumps, protrusions, or other irregularities do not cause more than 1/4-inch variance in thickness.
 When determining variance in thickness, exclude the outside edges of a mailpiece (1 inch from each edge) when the contents do not extend into those edges.
-Also, exclude the selvage of any polywrap covering (see 201.5.3 from this determination.
+Also, exclude the selvage of any polywrap covering (see 201.5.3) from this determination.
 Mailers must secure nonpaper contents to prevent shifting of more than 2 inches within the mailpiece if shifting would cause the piece to be nonuniform in thickness or would result in the contents bursting out of the mailpiece (see 601.3.3).

-2.5 Flat-Size Pieces Not Eligible for Flat-Size Pricing
+2.5 Ineligible Flat-Size Pieces

-Flat-size mailpieces that do not meet the standards in 2.1 through 2.4 are not eligible for flat-size pricing and must pay applicable parcel prices.
+Flat-size mailpieces that do not meet the eligibility standards in 2.3 and 2.4 are considered parcels, and customers mailing these pieces must pay the applicable parcel prices.